Fix External Hard Drive Not Recognized on Windows

 3. Can I clone Mac OS to an external hard drive?

 Yes, DoYourClone offers a Mac version to clone Mac startup disk to the external hard drive, create a bootable clone backup for Mac.
+To clone macOS to an external hard drive, you can use the Clone OS mode which can create an exact and bootable copy.

 A copy of your system will be made after the procedure is finished.
 Before saving the system clone, the destination drive must be formatted.
 The information would be lost if that happened.
 If you want to keep the data on the destination drive, back it up first.
 The software's other functions will make the sector-by-sector clone feasible.
 All partitions, used or not, can benefit from being cloned.
 Alignment parameters for the target SSD can also be adjusted.